.png)

 Vary your posture throughout the day, alternate sitting, perching, standing and movement S P A S ™ – Sit · Perch · Active Stand

-Even simple adjustments can prevent discomfort and reduce cumulative strain when combined with a thoughtfully equiped workspace.
+Even simple adjustments can prevent discomfort and reduce cumulative strain when combined with a thoughtfully equipped workspace.

 .png)